The Ratification Process

 Teams that do not go on any pet therapy visits for 6+ months will need to go back through temperament testing, at no cost, before they resume visiting.
 This is to ensure that the animal would still enjoy participating in pet therapy.

-Ratified animals that do not go on any pet therapy visits for 12+ months are considered retired.
+Ratified animals that do not go on any pet therapy visits for 12+ months are considered retired, and would need to go back through the entire ratification process before being able to resume pet therapy visits.

 Who Can Volunteer?